-- You (or, if you file a joint return, your spouse) received taxable compensation during the year, and - You were not age 701⁄2 by the end of the year.
+- You (or, if you file a joint return, your spouse) received taxable compensation during the year, and - You weren't age $70^{1/2}$ by the end of the year.

 You can have a traditional IRA whether or not you are covered by any other retirement plan.
 However, you may not be able to deduct all of your contributions if you or your spouse is covered by an employer retirement plan.
-See How Much Can You Deduct?, later.
+See How Much Can You Deduct, later.

 Both spouses have compensation.
-If both you and your spouse have compensation and are under age 701⁄2, each of you can open an IRA.
-You cannot both participate in the same IRA.
+If both you and your spouse have compensation and are under age 701/2, each of you can open an IRA.
+You can't both participate in the same IRA.
 If you file a joint return, only one of you needs to have compensation.